Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Method

 where $\lambda_q, \lambda_j, \lambda_{KL}$ and $\lambda_c$ are weights for various losses.

-\textbf{During inference}, our CGF can easily sample diverse trajectories.
-We use the PointNet to get the object feature $\mathcal{F}^o$ and sample a random latent code $z$ from a Gaussian distribution, then with a time query sequence, our CGF can produce a continuous and natural trajectory.
+\textbf{During inference}, our CGF can easily sample a large number of diverse trajectories.
+We use PointNet to get the object feature $\mathcal{F}^o$ and sample a random latent code $z$ from the standard Gaussian distribution, then with a time query sequence, our CGF can produce a continuous and natural trajectory.
+By sampling a large amount of $z$, we can find trajectories with a smaller gap between the human hand and robot hand, which guarantees both natural and successful trajectories.